Best roadsters 2026 – the best open-top driver’s cars

 Cons – Expensive; not particularly lightweight

-Alternatives to the Maserati MC20 Cielo
+Alternatives to the Maserati MPura Cielo

-As a V6 junior supercar, the MC20 Cielo should be a rival to Mclaren’s Artura Spider, but its £252k starting price puts it firmly in the ballpark of more senior machinery like the 750S Spider and Ferrari 296 GTS.
+As a V6 junior supercar, the MCPura Cielo should be a rival to McLaren’s Artura Spider, but its £252k starting price puts it firmly in the ballpark of more senior machinery like the 750S Spider and Ferrari 296 GTS.
 The MC20 is a fabulous thing though, and a worthy foil for the Italian hybrid and British lightweight, if not a patch on either for performance.
 It’s certainly more characterful than the Artura Spider.
 Want something with a little less supercar stage presence?
 An Aston Martin Vantage Roadster is a beautiful yet intense soft-top sports car that packs supercar muscle.

 Ferrari 296 GTS